What is an Ice Dam?

 How can ice dams be prevented?

-Whether it’s fire & smoke, water damage, mold or biohazard cleanup you can rely on the professionals at Burke Emergency Restoration.
+For interior water damage due to ice dams call the professionals at Burke Emergency Restoration.
+Whether it’s fire & smoke, water damage, mold or biohazard cleanup you can rely on Burke Emergency Restoration.
 We bring damaged properties back to life.™

 Burke Emergency Restoration services Belknap, Merrimack, Strafford, Hillsborough and Rockingham counties in New Hampshire.
 We service Middlesex and Essex counties in Massachusetts.